 If you’re just starting a website to experiment with, then go ahead with the free WordPress.com plan.
 It’s fairly easy to use and get to grips with, and it’s free!
 If you don’t plan on getting too serious with your first website, it’s probably best to limit your investment in it.

-However, if you’re looking to monetize a website and build a business with it, it’s worth reconsidering the free plan.
+However, if you’re looking to monetise a website and build a business with it, it’s worth reconsidering the free plan.
 Here are some of the main disadvantages of the free plan:

 - Website domain ends with ‘.wordpress.com’ (e.g., sophicalcontent.wordpress.com)